-A lesser woman couldn’t even begin make the sacrifice you’re making either.
-It’s because of you, your husband gets to have the home and the love he has.
+A lesser woman couldn’t even begin to make the sacrifice you’re making either.
+It’s because of you, that your husband gets to have the home and the love he has.
 It’s you and God’s grace on you.

 Another reason I am happy to “miss” out on the ministry adventures…

 You see, my husband has an almost supernatural energy level.
 He’s like that squirrel that runs manically across your yard and then darts up the tree before you blink an eye.
-My man is a mover and shaker and I learned a long time ago, I can’t keep up with that dude.
+My man is a mover and shaker and I learned a long time ago, that I can’t keep up with that dude.
 I don’t even try.

 This means I had to carve my own niche out in this marriage and this ministry.

 As a result, I release him to do what God has called him to do and I do what God has called me to do.

 It all balances out in our home.
 As long as what my husband is doing doesn’t compromise his physical or mental health, I stand down.
 This means I’m alone often while he serves the congregation.